-Lottich arrived at Valparaiso University in summer 2013 and has spent the last three seasons as an assistant coach on the Valpo men’s basketball coaching staff, helping guide the Crusaders to 78 victories during that span.
-Valpo has won two Horizon League regular season championships and one league tournament title in Lottich’s tenure.
+Lottich arrived at Valparaiso University in summer 2013 and helped guide the team to 78 victories over his three seasons as an assistant.
+Valpo won two Horizon League regular season championships and one league tournament title over those three years.

-The Crusaders have recorded the top two victory totals in program history in the last two seasons with Lottich on the bench.
+The team recorded the top two victory totals in program history over Lottich's final two years as an assistant.
 Valpo broke the previous school record for wins in a season during the 2014-2015 campaign, winning 28 games and earning a berth in the NCAA Tournament.
-This past season, Valpo won a program-record 30 games and advanced to the NIT championship game at Madison Square Garden.
+Then, the 2015-2016 season saw Valpo win a program-record 30 games and advance to the NIT championship game at Madison Square Garden.

-Lottich played collegiately at Stanford University from 2000 through 2004.
-As a senior in 2003-2004, he helped lead the Cardinal to the Pac-10 title while earning NABC All-Star plaudits, awarded to the top-15 seniors in college basketball.
+Lottich played collegiately at Stanford University from 2000-2004.
+As a senior in 2003-2004, he helped lead the Cardinal to the Pac-10 title while earning NABC All-Star plaudits, awarded to the Top 15 seniors in college basketball.
 He was also a member of the Wooden Award midseason watch list and was an Honorable Mention All Pac-10 selection as a senior.
-Lottich was also a member of the program’s conference championship squad as a freshman in 2000-2001 and still ranks among Stanford’s single-season and career leaders in 3-pointers made.
+Lottich was a member of the program’s conference championship squad as a freshman in 2000-2001 and still ranks among Stanford’s single-season and career leaders in 3-pointers made.